tomsaleeba/ergoslab/pcb/testy/README.md

     access it
 - make the bottom row, where the choc switches go, snap-off so they can use the switch plate and still reach the PCB.
 The bonus is that they'll mount lower and get out the way of the next row.
+MX are 5mm deep, choc are 2.35mm so the choc row should drop by 2.65mm.
+The top of the choc switches will be ~5mm above the top of the switchplate for the MX switches.
 - should we support the switch plate or just leave it floating?
 The bottom of the switches will be better at supporting keypresses than the switch plate so the plate is just for alignment.
 We need 3.5mm spacers (for MX switches)